Tropical Fish

 Gender : Difficult to determine

-Fish Lore Forum : African Butterfly Fish Forum
+Fish Lore Forum : African Butterflyfish Forum

 From: Christopher

-To determine the sex of this fish you have to look at the anal fin.
+To determine the gender of this fish you have to look at the anal fin.
 The females anal fin is strait.
 But on the male one of the ray's on the anal fin is much longer than the rest.
 I hope this helps.

 From: Chris